Games-only app stores: what Skich and Onside mean for publishers

 - Match the store to the title, not the title to the store.
 A high-intent, curation-led audience favours games with strong hooks and clear genre identity.
 A generic mid-core title with weak store assets will underperform on a discovery surface as surely as it does in App Store search.

-- Model the Core Technology Fee first.
-On any iOS-DMA store, the CTF can flip your unit economics.
+- Model Apple’s core-technology charge first.
+On any iOS-DMA store, the CTF — or the 5% Core Technology Commission that Apple says will replace it — can flip your unit economics.
 Do that maths before the integration sprint, not after.

 - Commit to the merchandising.
 The whole point of a games-only store is discovery.
 Half-hearted store assets waste the channel’s main advantage.